Court of King's Bench of Alberta

 The Court of King's Bench of Alberta (abbreviated in citations as ABKB or Alta.
-K.B.) is the superior court of the Canadian province of Alberta.
-Until 2022, it was named Court of Queen's Bench of Alberta.
+K.B.) is the superior trial court of the Canadian province of Alberta.
+During the reign of Elizabeth II, it was named Court of Queen's Bench of Alberta.

-The Court of Queen's Bench in Calgary was relocated to the Calgary Courts Centre in 2007.
-The Court of King's Bench has been located at the Law Courts building in Edmonton since the 1970s.
+The Court was relocated to the Calgary Courts Centre in 2007, and has been located at the Law Courts building in Edmonton since the 1970s.

 History

-The court originates from the old Supreme Court of the Northwest Territories.
-Two years after Alberta became a province in 1905, the court was reorganized as the Supreme Court of Alberta and several lower district courts possessing a more limited jurisdiction.
+The court originates from the old Supreme Court of the Northwest Territories, which continued to exist in Alberta and Saskatchewan after those two provinces were created in 1905.
+In 1907, Alberta abolished the territorial Supreme as it existed in Alberta, and created the Supreme Court of Alberta.
+The new provincial Supreme Court inherited much of the jurisdiction of the territorial Supreme Court.
+Some jurisdiction of the territorial court was assigned to several lower district courts created at the same time as the new provincial Supreme Court.

 In 1921, the Supreme Court was reorganized to have an independent trial division (Supreme Court of Alberta Trial Division), and an independent appellate division (Supreme Court of Alberta Appellate Division), the precursor to the Court of Appeal of Alberta.
-On June 30, 1979, the Supreme Court Trial Division was renamed as "Court of Queen's Bench of Alberta".
+On June 30, 1979, the Supreme Court Trial Division was renamed the "Court of Queen's Bench of Alberta".

 The district courts created in 1907 were amalgamated into the District Court of Northern Alberta and the District Court of Southern Alberta in 1935, merging altogether into the District Court of Alberta in 1975.
 In 1979, it merged for the last time, this time back with the Supreme Court, into the Court of Queen's Bench.